lopezpdvn/lopezpdvn.github.io/pages/tech-notes/fedora-dnf-system-upgrade.md

 After running `sudo dnf system-upgrade reboot`, the system reboots and starts upgrading while displaying status information on the screen.
-At some point the text displayed doesn't see to make any sense, for example I saw a lot of `[` characters separated by newlines.
+At some point the text displayed doesn't seem to make any sense, for example I saw a lot of `[` characters separated by newlines.
 This is OK, let the upgrade continue and eventually the machine will reboot to the new kernel/system.